CartoDB/cartodb/doc/API.md

 #### HTTPS support

 You can use all the functionality of cartodb.js with HTTPs support.
-Be sure to add use https when importing both the JS library and the CSS file.
-Next, you will specify HTTPs for your Viz.JSON URL and as a parameter when you initialize your visualizaiton.
+Be sure to use https when importing both the JS library and the CSS file.
+You will also need to use HTTPs in the Viz.JSON URL you pass to **createVis**.

 <div class="code-title">HTTPS support</div>
 ```html